Queensland University of Technology

 Course overview

-The Graduate Certificate in Business Analysis is designed for professionals who have a background working in IT and wish to upskill in business analysis.
-If you are transitioning from a non-IT background, the Graduate Diploma in Information Technology (Business Analysis) will equip you with foundational IT skills, as well as opening a pathway for you to specialise in business analysis.
+The Graduate Certificate in Business Analysis is designed for professionals with an IT background seeking to enhance their expertise in business analysis.
+For individuals transitioning from a non-IT background, the Graduate Diploma in Information Technology (Business Analysis) provides foundational IT knowledge while offering a pathway to specialise in business analysis.

-Students will gain the specialist skills needed to shine a spotlight on business inefficiencies and use their ICT expertise to propose innovative solutions that optimise business performance and promote organisational efficiency.
+The program develops specialist capabilities to identify business inefficiencies and apply ICT expertise to design innovative solutions that improve business performance and strengthen organisational efficiency.

 CSP Subsidised Fees Available